 The two men had been talking for a few minutes already.
 It was the same every time.
 They’d covered what was in the paper, who’d died, and who would do everyone a favor if they did.
-That was always fun.
 And they always each nominated the other in the latter category, as men who are old friends will do.

 They paused to let the waitress put their cups and a pot of coffee down.
-She somehow produced a small stainless cream pitcher and put it down, too, without spilling anything.
+She somehow produced a small stainless cream pitcher and put it down without spilling anything.
 A basket of biscotti was already waiting for them.
 She left, knowing better than to interrupt.

 They were at a table by the big window that wobbled if you shifted your weight wrong.
 They came on Mondays at 7:30 in the morning, rain or shine.

 The other man lit a cigarette and inhaled deeply, as if to hurt himself, then pushed the smoke up toward the ceiling.
-It hurried up there and hid in the dimness like old sad memories.
+It rolled over itself up there and hid in the dimness like old, sad memories.
 Another long draw and exhale, more memories.
-He finally looked down into his coffee, watched the steam, felt mildly curious about when someone had poured it.
+He finally looked down into his coffee, watched the steam, felt mildly curious about when the waitress had poured it.
 He took a quick sip, blew a little to cool it, then took a longer drink.
-He looked through the dust of the window and watched the sun try to warm the old WCTU brick building across the street.
+He looked through the dust of the window and watched the sun try to warm the old brick building across the street.